MariusMM2/si_classproject/nemid-api/APIUser.md

 - **Email**

 ### Errors
+- **400** - One or more query or body attributes are missing or malformed
 - **409** - User with the same [attributes?] already exists
 - **422** - Provided genderId is invalid